The Ascension Project

 Damage Roll: Once a successful attack is made, the character must roll for damage.

-That roll is: Thrown Weapons: 1 + Weapon damage bonus to unarmed strikes + Strength modifier + other modifiers
+Thrown Weapons: Weapon’s damage dice + Strength modifier + other modifiers

-Unarmed Attacks: 1d3 (for Medium-sized creatures) + Weapon’s damage bonus to unarmed strikes + Strength modifier + other modifiers
+Unarmed Attacks: 1d3 (for Medium-sized creatures) + Strength modifier + other modifiers

 Ranged Attacks: Weapon’s damage dice + other modifiers Once the damage is rolled, add all modifiers and dice results to determine total damage.
 That is the amount of damage a character does with that successful attack.